 German stock (non-leveraged)

 Now, this is important.
-If you trade long (meaning that you buy) stocks (or ETF instruments) that are not leveraged, you don’t get to pay any spreads (example: German stock from the above table).
+If you trade long (meaning that you buy) stocks that are not leveraged, you don’t get to pay any spreads (example: German stock from the above table).
 Trading with these instruments will only incur conversion and withdrawal fees.